 This tutorial lets you jump into Bedrock quickly.
-If

-We assume you have some knowledge about modern web development, including working with Git, HTML and CSS.
-One part that might be a bit more exotic is the Pug templating language used in Bedrock.
-If this is new to you, see
+We assume you have some knowledge about modern web development, including working with Git, HTML and SCSS.

 Download the latest version of Bedrock on Github.